radicle-dev/radicle-alpha/code-of-conduct.md

 By engaging with the Radicle repository you agree to these standards of exchange that we consider necessary to ensure the health of the Radicle community overall.

 We consider this a living document that should be updated according to the needs of the Radicle developer community.
-We welcome comments and proposals for future iterations and invite you to visit the git history if you are interested its evolution.
+We welcome comments and proposals for future iterations and invite you to visit the git history if you are interested its in evolution.

 # Standards for Acceptable Contribution: